SanderMertens/flecs/README.md

 Snapshot      | Take a snapshot that can be restored  afterwards | FLECS_SNAPSHOT      |

 #### Builtin modules
-Addons are located in the `src/modules` and `include/modules` folders.
+Modules are located in the `src/modules` and `include/modules` folders.
 The following modules are available:

 Module        | Description                                      | Constant            |
 --------------|--------------------------------------------------|---------------------|